-There are lots of farms in the Kula area of Maui, it is a fantastic area to explore.
-I was particularly interested in visiting the lavender farm after spending time with Lani on the Big Island.
-She began her foray into agritourism by transforming the Ali’i Kula Lavendar Farm into what it is today, a destination to visit in Maui.
+One of the most unique experiences I’ve had in Maui was visiting Ali’i Kula Lavender Farm.
+I’d never been to a lavender field or farm in my life, being a Francophile, I thought they only existed n the South of France.
+I was particularly interested in visiting the lavender fields after spending time with Lani on the Big Island.
+She began her foray into agritourism by transforming the Ali’i Kula Lavender Farm into what it is today, a destination to visit in Maui.
+There are lots of farms in the Kula area of Maui, it is a fantastic area to explore, this farm is quite special.

 Dustin picked various varieties for us to feel and smell.
 Four of them ended up as a mini-bouquet hanging on the edge of my ONA Bag.
 I brought them back to my hotel room to enjoy the rest of my stay.

 The property is absolutely gorgeous and thus a no-brainer for events such as weddings and small gatherings.
 There are different spots around the property and a little party house as well.
-Just look at this gorgeous backdrop in the photo I stumbled upon on the Opihi Love website (they happened to be the official event planners for the farm).
+It is truly a stunning backdrop for any event.

 It’s fun for kids too, the farm has a treasure/scavenger hunt for them to do and when they collect all the spots on the map they get a prize at the shop.
 I saw several kids doing this and witnessed the biggest smiles on their face when they turned in their maps.
 There are chameleon all over the property so that is a fun “can you spot them” game…even for adults!